Andreev reflection at the edge of a two-dimensional electron system with strong spin-orbit coupling

+The clean junction between the Nb electrode and the edge of a 2DEG is essentially a planar superconductor (S) -- insulator (I) -- normal (N) junction.
+Because of the edge electrostatics~\cite{shklovskii}, an electron concentration of a 2DEG is gradually diminishing by approaching the etched mesa edge, so there is a depletion region (I) of finite width at the edge~\cite{shklovskii}.
+This region is too narrow to affect Ohmic behavior of normal contacts.
+However, being placed between S and N electrodes, it defines the transport properties of SIN junction~\cite{tinkham}.
+It was demonstrated in Ref.~\onlinecite{batov} that this depletion region can be removed by annealing Au at the mesa edge.
+In the present paper we, instead, concentrate on a clean junction which is especially reasonable for a high quality 2D edge~\cite{inas} in our structures.

+All measurements are performed in a temperature range 30~mK-1.2~K. Similar results are obtained from two different samples in several cooling cycles.
+To avoid orbital effects in a 2DEG, we use in-plane oriented magnetic field.
+The results are independent of the magnetic field direction within the 2D plane.

-A junction is formed between the superconducting (Nb or NbN) electrode and the 2DEG at the mesa edge.
-We study electron transport across one particular S-2DEG junction in a three-point configuration: a current is applied between one of the Ni-Au Ohmic contacts and a superconducting electrode which is grounded (contact 6 in Fig.~\ref{sample}) while another Ni-Au contact measures the 2DEG potential.
-To obtain $dV/dI(V)$ characteristics, we sweep the dc current through the interface from -5~$\mu$A to +5~$\mu$A. This dc current is modulated by a low (0.85~nA) ac (110~Hz) component.
-We measure both the dc ($V$) and ac ($\sim dV/dI$) components of the 2DEG potential by using a dc voltmeter and a lock-in amplifier, respectively.
-We have checked, that the lock-in signal is independent of the modulation frequency in the range 50~Hz -- 300~Hz.
-This range is defined by applied ac filters.
-As usual in a three-point configuration, both $V$ and $dV/dI$ are determined by the ground contact, i.e. the measured $dV/dI(V)$ curves reflect the behavior of the S-2DEG interface.
-We verify this statement for our setup by demonstrating that the measured $V$ and $dV/dI$ are independent of a particular choice of current/voltage Ohmic contacts in Fig.~\ref{sample} for a fixed ground.
-The setup is also verified by obtaining a strictly linear $dV/dI(V)$ curve if the superconductivity is suppressed by high magnetic field or temperature.
+We study electron transport across a single SIN junction in a three-point configuration: one Nb electrode in Fig.~\ref{sample} is grounded, two different Ohmic contacts are in use to apply a current and to measure a voltage drop across the junction.
+To obtain $dV/dI-V$ characteristics depicted in Figs.~\ref{IV},\ref{IVev},\ref{IV67}, we sweep dc current through the SIN junction from -1~$\mu$A to +1~$\mu$A. This dc current is modulated by a low (0.85~nA) ac component.
+We measure both dc ($V$) and ac ($\sim dV/dI$) components of the voltage drop across the junction by using the electrometer and the lock-in, respectively.
+The resulting $dV/dI-V$ curve is independent of a particular choice of Ohmic contacts.
+The setup is also verified by obtaining a strictly linear $dV/dI-V$ curve if the normal Ohmic contact is grounded instead of a niobium electrode.

-The measurements were performed at a temperature of 30~mK.
-Similar results were obtained from different samples of every type (Nb or NbN) in several cooling cycles.